 Location: 5.S.12, Arts Building, 95 Albany St

-Donelle is the key point of contact for the Strategy, Analytics & Reporting Office.
-Her role involves providing data insights and strategic advice to academic staff proposing new papers, majors and programmes; and supporting the Division, Schools and Programmes with strategic planning.
+Brett is the key point of contact for the Strategy, Analytics & Reporting Office.
+His role involves providing data insights and strategic advice to academic staff proposing new papers, majors and programmes; and supporting the Division, Schools and Programmes with strategic planning.